kni-labs/kni-scss/readme.md

 # KNI SCSS

 Our css starter pack and folder structure.
 The purpose of this repo is to have a single source of truth for all css used across, react, wordpress, static, or any future sites.
-When spinning up a new repo, please make sure it's using the latest version of this `scss` folder..
+When spinning up a new repo, please make sure it's using the latest version of this `scss` folder.

 ### Install